moderngl/moderngl-window/docs/guide/window_guide.rst

 =========

-When not using a :py:class:`~moderngl_window.context.base.window.WindowConfig` instance there are a few simple steps to get started.
+When not using a :py:class:`~moderngl_window.context.base.window.WindowConfig` instance, there are a few simple steps to get started.

 Register the moderngl.Context
 -----------------------------